top of page

 Opening the Door for More Canadian Companies

-Smaller companies are already building strong capabilities, but access has historically been limited.
-Getting into the environments and programs where that work can move beyond testing and into real use has been a barrier.
+Access to participation is as critical as the technology itself.
+Smaller companies are developing robust capabilities, but access has historically been limited.
+Breaking into environments and programs where their work can transition from testing to real-world application has been a significant barrier.

-They create opportunities for small and mid-sized companies to partner with larger organizations, contribute to major programs, and prove their capabilities in real conditions.
+Policies like Canada’s Industrial and Technological Benefits framework are beginning to change this landscape.
+They create opportunities for small and mid-sized companies to collaborate with larger organizations, contribute to major programs, and demonstrate their capabilities in real-world conditions.

 From Local Expertise to Global Capability

-As Jozsef Hamari, Founder and CEO of TerraSense Analytics, said:
+Access to the right partnerships and environments is essential for this transition.
+As Jozsef Hamari, Founder and CEO of TerraSense Analytics, remarked:

 “AI will touch every piece of military infrastructure.
 If we don’t invest, we lose the opportunity as a nation to be at the forefront.”
 National Post, March 20, 2026